QR codes are back, but are they back for good? Find out how your charity and fundraisers can use QR codes...

 In 2010 with the popularity of smartphones allowing easy access to QR code reading apps and easier access to the internet, QR codes started to become popular in marketing materials and promotions.
 However, this was far from effortless, people had to download a separate app to scan the barcode and that became a barrier and defeated the point of it being a ‘Quick response’ code.
 Sure enough QR codes slowly fizzled out.

-With the reintroduction of QR codes during the pandemic, we ran a poll on Twitter in March 2021 for 24 hours to ask if people believed QR codes are here to stay or not.
+With the reintroduction of QR codes during the pandemic, we ran a poll on Twitter in March 2021 for 24 hours to ask if people believed QR codes are back for good or not.
 76% said they were here to stay.

-We believe they are here to stay too, so we invested a lot of time researching how QR codes can be used by charities and their fundraisers for fundraising, and we came up with a great use for them that we have now developed into our software.
+We believe they are here to stay too, so we invested a lot of time researching to find out how QR codes can be used by charities and their fundraisers for fundraising, and we came up with a great use for them that we have now developed into our software.